simple-ee/mBMS/README.md

+# WARNING!
+Just a reminder that this is a DIY product/solution so don’t use this for safety critical systems or in any situation where there could be a risk to life.
+There is no warranty, it may not work as expected or at all.

 # modular BMS by simple-ee.com
 This is what I am calling the modular BMS for an 8S LiFePO4 pack.
 I've designed this as three main parts.
 Currently this design is functional and running my